Make sure your resume is catching the recruiter’s attention for all the right reasons. We’ll show you how.

 While the resume tends to be a very cut-and-dry type of document, there are ways to give employers a better sense of your personality, creativity, and subject matter expertise.
 This is where the magic of hyperlinks begins.

-Next to the contact information in your header, include links to websites that shed some light on these areas of your professional brand.
+Below or adjacent to the contact information in your header, include links to websites that shed some light on these areas of your professional brand.
 For instance, it’s now commonplace to include the URL to your LinkedIn profile (Hint: If you haven’t created one yet, now’s the time.)

 If you’re applying for a position that involves working with social media, you may include links to your personal social media accounts as well.
 This is also a great place to share the link to your online portfolio (for those in creative fields) or your personal blog (for writers and subject matter experts).
 A word of caution, though: If you intend to include a link to any of these resources, make sure you’re regularly updating the information and that the content supports your professional brand and current job goals.
 For example, there’s no need to include a link to your blog about basketball if you’re applying for corporate finance positions.